SumaitaB/Project-2-Fall-24/README.md

 README.md

-markdown
-Copy code
 # 📊 Task Platform

-This project is a simple trading platform that allows users to manage investments, transactions, and stock prices.
+This project is a web-based system designed for managing driveway sealing services for a contractor, David Smith.
+The system facilitates interactions between the contractor and clients, allowing for request submission, negotiation, billing, and dispute resolution.
 It is built with a **frontend-backend** structure using **Node.js, Express.js, MySQL, and a modern front-end framework**.

 ---